GeoscienceAustralia/dea-knowledge-hub/reference/collection_3_naming.rst

 Introduction
 ------------

+This page explains the naming convention of files/datasets found within DEA's digital products as well as the Open Data Cube (ODC) product naming convention.

 Digital Earth Australia (DEA) maintains and distributes collections of Satellite derived information sourced from a growing number of different Satellite missions.
-The DEA Naming Conventions aim to make naming of collections at rest on NCI THREDDS, NCI projects and AWS S3 buckets consistent across products.
+The DEA Naming Conventions aim to make naming of data collections at rest consistent across products and platforms.

-This page explains the naming convention of files/datasets found within DEA's digital products as well as the Open Data Cube (ODC) product naming convention.

 Naming components
 ------------